The Outsiders Characters List: Character Traits and Analysis

 16. Jerry Wood

-The teacher accompanying the children during the church fire.
-Jerry treats Ponyboy with kindness and respect, seeing him and Johnny as heroes, representing an unbiased adult viewpoint.
+The schoolteacher supervises the children during the picnic near the church fire.
+Despite Ponyboy’s appearance, Jerry treats him with kindness and respect, recognizes the boys’ heroism, and reassures Ponyboy at the hospital, representing an unbiased adult perspective.

 17. Mr. Syme

-Ponyboy’s English teacher.
-Concerned about Ponyboy’s failing grades after the traumatic events, he offers him a chance to pass by writing a personal theme, which becomes the novel itself.
+Ponyboy’s concerned English teacher.
+Understanding Ponyboy’s trauma and declining grades, Mr. Syme offers him a chance to pass by writing a personal theme based on his own experiences, ultimately prompting the creation of the novel itself.

 The Outsiders Characters Ages Chart

-This table summarizes the known ages and affiliations of key characters (Note: ‘n/a’ indicates age not specified in text).
+This table summarizes the known character ages and affiliations (Note: ‘n/a’ indicates age not specified in text).

 CharacterGreaser/Soc/OtherAge